zeruhur/loner/loner-en.md

 - **Details**: features of an environment or scene that might change as a result of an action.
 - **Conditions**: are physical, mental or social effects that impact the way a character behaves or attempts actions.

 Tags determine if there are sufficient prerequisites in the scene for [Advantage or Disadvantage](#advantage-and-disadvantage).
-They arqualitative representations. **They are not quantitative measures**.
+They are qualitative representations. **They are not quantitative measures**.

 ## Before the Adventure
 You can start directly to play your adventure, but it may be worthwhile to make an extra effort.